 You will have a dedicated volunteer manager who will be there to answer any questions that you might have and to go over the needs of your puppy.
 You will also have local puppy raising classes which you can attend to help with elements of the puppy’s training.
 There will be access to an online learning platform, where you can find all the information you need on raising your puppy.
 You can also get in touch with your local puppy raising volunteers for further support!

 Guide Dogs covers all feeding and veterinary costs whilst the puppy is in your care.
-We will also pay an optional allowance of 60p per day to offset any costs incurred.
-We also have working agreements with certain bus and train operating companies which will enable you to take your puppy on training journeys free of charge.
+We will also pay an optional allowance of up to £100 a year to offset additional costs.
+We also have working agreements with certain bus and train operating companies which will enable you to take your puppy on short training journeys free of charge.

 First, we have to do an interview and all the right checks to make sure you can be a puppy raiser for Guide Dogs.
 Then we will give you the appropriate training, so you are ready for your first puppy.
 When you get placed with your puppy, will depend on your location and when a puppy is being brought to your area.
 Therefore, the time waiting to be placed with your first puppy might vary and this can sometimes cause longer wait times.
 However, your volunteer manager will keep you updated throughout this period and when you might be placed with a puppy.

 The puppy will go on to their formal guide dog training for around 20 weeks, before they go through an assessment and then matched with a guide dog owner if they pass.
 You will be kept up to date on how your puppy is doing in their training and when they have been matched with their service user.